-Thirteenth issue of our column #Zero waste in the kitchen., the column that shows you how to recover the parts of vegetables that are considered 'less noble,' but are actually the most nutrient-rich!
-This time we will be looking at mushroom stems.
+Thirteenth issue of our column Zero waste in the kitchen, the column that shows you how to recover the parts of vegetables that are considered ‘less noble’ but are actually the most nutrient-rich!
+With this recipe you can make the most of the mushroom stems by creating a tasty cream that is perfect for pasta, risotto or gourmet bruschetta, reducing waste and giving new life to an often overlooked ingredient.

 Mushroom stems